Joey Bart Player Props: Giants vs. Marlins

-On Tuesday, Joey Bart (coming off going 2-for-4 with a double) and the San Francisco Giants play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 6:40 PM ET.
+On Wednesday, Joey Bart (coming off going 0-for-2) and the San Francisco Giants face the Miami Marlins, whose starting pitcher will be Trevor Rogers.
+First pitch is at 1:10 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Marlins.
+He had a hitless performance in his last game (0-for-2) against the Marlins.

 Joey Bart Game Info & Props vs. the Marlins